davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 Relying parties are configured with one or more supported trust anchors.
 Each trust anchor which participates in this protocol must have an associated trust anchor identifier.

-When trust anchors are self-signed X.509 certificates, the X.509 trust anchor identifier extension MAY be used to carry this identifier.
+When trust anchors are represented as X.509 certificates, the X.509 trust anchor identifier extension MAY be used to carry this identifier.
 The trust anchor identifier extension has an `extnID` of `id-trustAnchorIdentifier` and an `extnValue` containing a DER-encoded TrustAnchorIdentifier structure, defined below.
 The TrustAnchorIdentifier is the trust anchor identifier's ASN.1 representation, described in {{trust-anchor-ids}}.
 This extension MUST be non-critical.

 ~~~
 id-trustAnchorIdentifier OBJECT IDENTIFIER ::= { TBD }